grahamseamans/stereo_delay/README.md

 For testing I've been using the plugin as an AudioUnit in Logic Pro, and I lightly tested a VST in Bitwig on Linux.
 It has been working without any issues for me there.

+### License

+This project is under the GNU General Public License v2.0.
+Check the LICENSE file in the root of this repo for more details.

 ### Thoughts

 I would say that pretty much everything worked.
 I am a little dissapointed with how the filter movement is really chunky sounding, but it's a convencience feature as I don't remember ever wanting to automate this parameter while making music.
 I'm actually super satisfied with the result, as it's a very nice sounding stereo delay which was my goal.